ARTorres22/CPE-487-A-Final-Project/README.md

 - The ball’s position and direction are updated each clock cycle.
 The bat moves horizontally in response to user input.
 - Collision detection is implemented for the ball hitting the bat, the walls, and the bricks.
 The ball's direction changes accordingly, and bricks are removed upon being hit.

-### 3. Brick Collision and Display (`brick.vhd` and `brickmaker.vhd`):
+### 3. Brick Collision and Display (`brick.vhd`):
 - The `brick.vhd` component handles brick collision logic.
 It determines when the ball hits a brick and deactivates the brick when it is destroyed.
-- The `brickmaker.vhd` component generates and arranges the bricks on the screen.
+- It also generates and arranges the bricks on the screen.
 Each brick is drawn, and collision detection ensures that the ball interacts with the correct brick.

 ### 4. VGA Display (`vga_sync.vhd`):
 - The `vga_sync.vhd` component generates the necessary horizontal and vertical synchronization signals (`hsync`, `vsync`) for the VGA display.